brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Can be used to identify important interactions
         -   Friedman's H Statistic
         -   If features don't interact Joint PDP can be decomposed into marginals
--   Shapely Values
+-   Shapley Values
-    -   Model agnositc feature importance
+    -   Model agnostic feature importance
 -   LIME

 ## Handling Categorical Variables